 I hope this tutorial was helpful.
 Get your printable chart below to take with you to the grocery store to have on hand when purchasing your ingredients.

-There are several cheese & charcuterie boards shown on my Instagram feed.
+There are several charcuterie board essentials shown on my Instagram feed.
 You can see them here: The Feathered Nester’s Instagram.
 This should provide you with even more easy recipe inspiration.

 Tutorial Sources & Recommendations